Out of the frying pan into the fire?

 I arrived at Bennett Park, Blackheath, as a very green Goldsmiths’ fresher in the late 1960’s, having never lived away from home, let alone having experienced the delights of the Big Smoke.
 At the time Bennett Park was a single-sex hall of residence vying with the likes of Loring, Granville and Grove.
 Today, Bennett Park has disappeared into the mists of time, as has Grove.

-In those halcyon days Goldsmiths still had its apostrophe at the end of its name and that famed era, the 60’s was coming to an end.
+In those halcyon days, Goldsmiths still had its apostrophe at the end of its name and that famed era, the 60’s was coming to an end.
 Bennett Park’s hall of residence was also at the end; at the end of a nondescript street called Bennett Park, a sombre gothic structure resembling a Victorian workhouse.
-It’s rooms were basic, with ceilings twenty feet high which was handy for posters but not particularly good for keeping warm in the winter.
+Its rooms were basic, with ceilings twenty feet high which were handy for posters but not particularly good for keeping warm in the winter.

 Our hall was a small but an interesting mix.
 I shared my room with Graham, a super Hull guy whose quiet unassuming nature hid many talents; he held a Duke of Edinburgh Gold Award, belonged to the University Flying Squadron and was a dab hand at electronics and darts.